 – pictures from events in the ward

-– updates into pieces of work we are involved in, often including problems we are trying to help solve or improve
+– updates into pieces of work I am involved in, often including problems my colleagues and I are trying to help solve or improve

 – the three-monthly ward reports that we write and submit to the local Labour party members of Forest Gate North ward

-– an insight into some of our day-to-day work
+– an insight into some of my day-to-day work

-So in a nutshell, what you can expect here is a regular, sometimes informal, insight into what we do as your councillors.
-We hope it will provide an extra layer of accountability from us to the people who voted for us, and of course also for those who didn’t.
+So in a nutshell, what you can expect here is a regular, sometimes informal, insight into councillor work.
 It can be hard to understand exactly what local government does, and we hope this blog will provide a little bit of help there.
 And that it will be a good read.

-Please get in touch and let us know whether you think we have succeeded in this or not.
+Please get in touch and let me know whether you think I’ve succeeded in this or not.

-We are going to keep this blog under review, and will do a regular check to see whether it’s useful, and succeeding in our aim of helping to keep residents informed, and whether it’s good use of our time.
-If we find it’s becoming neglected, either by us or by potential readers, then we may well revisit the whole idea and change it, or even leave it entirely.
-If we do this, we will leave a message on the URL for a reasonable period of time to tell you that’s what we’ve done.
+I’m going to keep this blog under review, and will do a regular check to see whether it’s useful, and succeeding in our initial aim of helping to keep residents informed, and whether it’s good use of our time.
+If I find it’s becoming neglected, either by me or by potential readers, then I may well revisit the whole idea and change it, or even leave it entirely.
+If I do this, I will leave a message on the URL for a reasonable period of time to tell you that’s what I’ve done.

 This is a personal blog written by Rachel Tripp and Seyi Akiwowo, and the views expressed here do not necessarily reflect those of the Labour party, or of Newham Council.